IntroductionEels migrate up streams as elvers to find suitable adult habitat. After many years they return to the Pacific Ocean to breed and die.

 They also have a very large mouth with rows of small, sharp, white teeth.
 The top teeth form an arrow shape on the roof of the eel’s mouth.

 Longfin eels breed only once, at the end of their life.
-When they are ready to breed, they leave New Zealand and swim 5000 kilometres up into the tropical Pacific to spawn, probably in deep ocean trenches somewhere near Tonga.
+When they are ready to breed they leave New Zealand and swim all the way to the sub-tropical Pacific Ocean to spawn, probably in very deep ocean trenches.

 When they reach their destination, the females lay millions of eggs that are fertilised by the male.
 The larvae are called leptocephalus and look nothing like an eel – they are transparent, flat, and leaf-shaped.
 The larvae reach New Zealand by drifting on ocean currents.